RichardsMods/RichardsMods/README.md

 - 👀 I’m interested in making Minecraft mods
 - 🌱 I’m currently learning how to make mods for other games
 - 💞️ I’m not looking to collaborate right now
-- 📫 You can't reach out to me yet
+- 📫 You can reach out to me using the comments or contact richdorman2@icloud.com

 <!---
 RichardsMods/RichardsMods is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.